-- Energy Management: The Institution has facilities for alternate sources of energy and energy conservation measures are being practiced. - b) Water Management: As such, wise use of water is an established practice in Institute.
+- a) Energy Management: The Institution has facilities for alternate sources of energy and energy conservation measures are being practiced.
+The institute had installed Grid connected rooftop project/ small power plant of 10 KWp capacity in 2021. - b) Water Management: As such, wise use of water is an established practice in Institute.
 Regular maintenance and repair activities are carried out for prevention of water leakage.
 The rainwater harvesting system has been established as per the norms of local administrative authorities. - c) Solid Waste management: Priority is being given to eco-friendly brands followed by those that are recyclable or made from recycled material for purchases.
 Waste segregation is being carried out strictly through different coloured bins kept near every department for proper segregation of waste. - d) E-waste management: The collected e-waste is handed over to a certified agency for the proper disposal as per norms or donated for further use to nearby educational institutes. - e) Landscape/environment: Institute maintains gardens properly and the campus is greener with fair biodiversity around.
-Long-term Eco restoration programs for replacing exotic Acacia plantations and land use and development planning should be undertaken.
+Long-term Eco restoration programs for

-f) Green Campus Initiatives: Institute facilitates the faculty & staff members with provision of busses to bring them to the campus from a designated point to discourage use of personal vehicles.
+- replacing exotic Acacia plantations and land use and development planning should be undertaken. - f) Green Campus Initiatives: Institute facilitates the faculty & staff members with provision of busses to bring them to the campus from a designated point to discourage use of personal vehicles.
 Faculty and staff members should be motivated to use car pool to commute.